aws/aws-sdk-js-v3/packages/util-create-request/README.md

 ```

 You can omit the generics in this function and rely on the type inference.
 In this
-way you will lose the type safety for insuring client and command comes from the same
+way, you will lose the type safety for insuring client and command comes from the same
 service.

 ```typescript